-If we cannot recruit, hire, train, and retain qualified employees to respond to client demands at the right price point, our business will be adversely affected
+If we cannot recruit and retain qualified employees to respond to client demands at the right price point, our business will be adversely affected

 Our business is labor intensive and our ability to recruit and train employees with the right skills, at the right price point, and in the timeframe required by our client commitments is critical to achieving our growth objectives.
-Demand for qualified personnel with multi-language capabilities and fluency in English may exceed supply.
+Demand for qualified personnel with multi-lingual capabilities and fluency in English may exceed supply.
 While we invest in employee retention, our industry is known for high employee turnover and we are continuously recruiting and training replacement staff.

 We sign multi-year client contracts that are priced based on prevailing labor rates in jurisdictions where we deliver services.
-In the United States, however, our business is confronted with a patchwork of ever-changing minimum wage, mandatory time off, paid medical and pandemic quarantine leaves, and rest and meal break laws at the state and local levels.
-As these jurisdiction-specific laws change with little notice or grace period for transition, we often have no opportunity to adjust and change how we do business or pass cost increases to our clients.
+In the United States, however, our business is confronted with a patchwork of ever-changing minimum wage, mandatory time off, paid medical leaves, and rest and meal break laws at the state and local levels.
+As these jurisdiction-specific laws change with little notice or grace period for transition, we often have no opportunity to adjust how we do business or pass cost increases to our clients.

-The United States and other governments in jurisdictions where we hire employees adopted income support measures aimed at supporting citizens who lost their jobs due to COVID-19 pandemic.
-Although most of these support measures terminated in 2021, prolonged unemployment provided potential TTEC employment prospects with an opportunity to consider self-employment, employment outside of customer experience industry, or caused them to reconsider employment altogether.
-These comprehensive changes in many labor markets critical for our business may make it more difficult for us to hire a sufficient number of employees to deliver our contractual commitments.
-Inflationary wage pressures in many jurisdictions where we hire may make it difficult for TTEC to meet our contractual commitments on multi-year client contracts that do not have wage escalation provisions or may make such contracts not profitable.
+Prolonged unemployment during the COVID-19 pandemic provided potential TTEC employment prospects with an opportunity to consider alternatives such as self-employment, employment outside of the customer experience industry, or caused them to reconsider employment altogether.
+These fundamental changes in many labor markets critical for our business makes it more difficult for us to hire a sufficient number of employees to deliver our contractual commitments or to accept new work.
+Inflationary wage pressures, recently tempered with recessionary fears but still ongoing, in many jurisdictions where we hire may continue to make it difficult for TTEC to meet our contractual commitments on multi-year client contracts that do not have wage escalation provisions or may make such contracts not profitable.